Forceu/barcodebuddy-documentation/docs/_build/html/_sources/usage.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Plug in your barcode scanner to the linux computer / server you will be using.
 Run the command ``evtest`` as root.
 You will see a list of devices, select the one that is your barcode scanner and remember the number (eg. event6).
 Scan a barcode.
-You will now see output in the evtest programm.
+You will now see output in the evtest program.
 If not, you have selected the wrong source.

 Docker
 """""""""""""""""